TanishqDsharma/SovrynNode-on-Akash/README.md

 # To deploy Sovryn node locally we need to follow some simple steps:
    * <b>Pre-requistes:</b>
      1) <b>NodeJs > 12.1</b>
+        * You can find how to install nodejs here: https://nodejs.org/en/download/
      2) <b>Nodemon</b>
      3) <b>Webpack</b>
      4) <b>Prepare Wallets with Funds:</b>